ChrisLynch96/data-analytics/notes/decision-trees.md

 * Model lacking sufficient training that it doesn't understand anything about the dataset and makes random, incoherent, predictions.
 * Would generate different responses for similar datasets
+* A model that fails to understand the underlying trends in the data

 ## Overfitting solutions